ARM-software/perf-libs-tools/README.md

 #### What it does?

-This visualizes the data from an armpl.?gemm file.
+This visualizes the data from an `armpl.?gemm file`.

 #### Example